ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 but paraphrasing here, I think of SRE as an implementation of DevOps practices done by Google.

 1. Can you describe/document a pipeline to deliver code from scratch?
+This is a lengthy question that may deserve its own post! it gets asked often.

 [1]: https://twitter.com/patkua
 [2]: https://www.youtube.com/watch?v=v_nhv6aY1Kg